gravity-ui/onboarding/README.md

     },
     showHint: (state) => {
       /**/
-    }, // optional. function to shoe hint.
+    }, // optional. function to show hint.
 Only for vanilla js usage
     logger: {
       // optional. you can specify custom logger
       level: 'error' as const,